wildpeaches/wildpeaches/src/_content/posts/2021-06-26-pushmi-pullyu.md

 or, the ratio of the wind turbine diameter to the propeller diameter needs to be more than $22.4$.

-## Faster than the wind in any direction
+## Faster than the Wind in Any Direction

 ### Downwind